 In 1995 she left, “discouraged but not beaten,” and in 1996 accepted a position in Connecticut at Boehringer Ingelheim, eventually finding a scientific home in Product Development where she worked with great collegial support until 2004.
 Friendships that grew there remain to this day, and her long list of accomplishments are well known in the scientific community.
 The little girl from Georgia has more than fulfilled her pledge to help others.
 “If you want something bad enough you will make sacrifices,” Joyce says, another mantra she lives by.

 The Importance of Sharing

-Joyce entered Regional Hospice and Palliative Care on Sunday, November 13, 2016, and immediately enchanted staff and volunteers.
+Joyce entered Regional Hospice on Sunday, November 13, 2016, and immediately enchanted staff and volunteers.
 One of her requests was that she have the opportunity to share her unique story.
 When I asked why, she replied “We learn how to live from one another.
 I suffered a lot of evil and meanness, but I survived.”
 She hopes that her determination, her love for her family, her dedication to her vocation, her unshakable faith, and her remarkable life might influence and guide others.
 Joyce and I concluded recording her life story just before Christmas 2016.
 Before turning off the recorder, I asked Joyce how it was for her now, being here at Regional Hospice.
 Closing her eyes for a moment, then turning to me with a smile―her “glow” that truly lights up the room―she said, “I am the most blessed individual in this space and time.”